 It turns out that the scalp is just like the skin anywhere else on your body and may allow some chemicals into your system.
 There isn’t much worry with shampoos and conditioners as we rinse these off after a very short period of time.
 There is something, however, that sits on your scalp for quite a while: hair coloring products.

 Just how toxic are hair dyes, and what can you do to reduce your risk of health issues?

 Potentially Toxic Ingredients in Most Hair Dyes

 When looking at the solutions that make up hair dyes, we find many potentially toxic ingredients.
-The National Cancer Institute states that more than 5,000 different chemicals are used in hair dye products, some of which are reported to be carcinogenic in animal studies.
 That doesn’t mean they will cause cancer in humans, but scientists are looking into a potential connection in an attempt to protect public safety.

 We do know that early dye formulations were more dangerous than the ones we have today.
 In the 1970s, manufacturers changed their products to eliminate some of the carcinogenic ingredients.
-Today’s products are improved, but still, contain ingredients that may pose some health risks.
+Despite improvements in today’s products, they still contain ingredients that may pose some health risks.
 These include the following: